 The Malibu WWA Rider Experience West got underway at Broadside Harbor Ski Lakes, which played the perfect host to all the action, creating a fantastic atmosphere paired with perfect conditions all weekend long.

 Junior Pro Men's rider Luca Kidd took his third win of the year with a massive nose grab crow mobe 540, completing a final score of 83.33.

-Kevin Duffy scored 77.67 with some stylish riding that included a nose grab heel 7 and an H/S B/S 7.
+Kevin Duffy scored 77.67 with some stylish riding that included a nose grab heel 7 and a H/S B/S 7.
 Jake Hill rounded out the podium in third with 68.33 points sticking a huge stalefish roll to blind.

 Elle Christensen and Zoe Luquette put on a show for the crowd in the battle for the Junior Women division gold, with Christensen taking the win with two passes full of inverts to score 86.67.
-Luquette landed her first ever T/S front roll to earn a second-place score of 70.00.
+Luquette landed her first-ever T/S front roll to earn a second-place score of 70.00.